HHassig/Getting-and-Cleaning-Data-Course-Project/README.md

 	https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You should create one R script called 'run_analysis.R' that does the following.
+You should create one R script called `run_analysis.R` that does the following.

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each